openstack/ironic/doc/source/deploy/install-guide.rst

 Configure the Bare Metal service for cleaning
 =============================================

-The `Configure the Bare Metal service for cleaning`_ section has been moved to the Bare Metal service Install Guide.
+See the `Configure the Bare Metal service for cleaning`_ section in the installation guide for the Bare Metal service.

 .. _`Configure the Bare Metal service for cleaning`: http://docs.openstack.org/project-install-guide/baremetal/draft/configure-cleaning.html